Objectives of the Scottish Schools Pipe Band Championships

 Adults

-In all competition categories and grades one adult instructor may play either as pipe major or, in the case of the Freestyle Musical Ensemble category, one adult either as conductor or leader.
+One adult instructor may play in all categories.
+In the case of the Freestyle Musical Ensemble category, one adult either as conductor or leader may take part.
 No other adult players are allowed.

 Pupils